-GCSE ART, CRAFT AND DESIGN
+OPTIONAL SUBJECT: GCSE ART, CRAFT AND DESIGN

-GCSE art, craft and design is designed for students who have an interest in progressing on to A level art and design, photography, applied art and design or fine art.
+GCSE art, craft and design is designed for students who have an interest in progressing on to A level art and design, photography, applied art and design, graphic design or fine art.

-By the end of the course students will have had the opportunity to develop skills as an artist through experimentation with painting and drawing, ceramics and photography.
+By the end of the course students will have had the opportunity to develop skills as an artist through experimentation with drawing, painting, digital illustration, ceramics and photography.